iotaledger/mam.js/README.md

 > We strongly advise that you update your apps to use [IOTA Streams](https://github.com/iotaledger/streams) - this package is unlikely to be maintained.

-Implementation of Masked Authentication Messaging v0 for IOTA in pure JavaScript, for use with IOTA Chrysalis Phase 2.
+Implementation of Masked Authentication Messaging v0 for IOTA in pure JavaScript, for use with IOTA Chrysalis.

 The package name has been changed to `@iota/mam-chrysalis.js` to allow for side-by-side usage with the current `@iota/mam.js`